 While some questions are simply inappropriate, others are illegal.
 You are legally protected by the Equal Employment Opportunity Commission (EEOC) against questions that are discriminatory and could lead to less favorable treatment.
 Interviewers are obliged to comply with the act and to ensure they do not discriminate against any candidate, either directly or indirectly.
 It covers what is termed “protected characteristics” that include age, disability, gender reassignment, race, religion, belief, sex, sexual orientation, marriage or civil partnership, pregnancy or maternity.

 “Equal Opportunities law and guidance are continually updated,” said Redshaw, “but the main elements have been in place for many years.”

-Many interviewers have had training about conscious bias, such as prejudice against someone because of their gender, beliefs or race.
+Many interviewers have had training about conscious bias, such as prejudice against someone because of their gender, beliefs, or race.
 Interview training and company policies are commonly structured to stay away from such questions as, “Do you have children?” or “When do you plan to retire?”, which are known to be unacceptable.

 There is also the question of unconscious or indirect bias or discrimination.
-“Education has increased around unconscious bias—where we can be influenced by something without realising, such as stereotyping certain groups or behaving more favourably towards those who are most like ourselves.
+“Education has increased around unconscious bias—where we can be influenced by something without realizing, such as stereotyping certain groups or behaving more favorably towards those who are most like ourselves.
 This is a positive move forward.
 It challenges those underlying beliefs we may unconsciously hold and which could make a recruitment decision unfair,” said Redshaw.

-3. Learn to recognise inappropriate questions
+3. Learn to recognize inappropriate questions

-As a general rule of thumb, if the question is about your personal life, unconnected with the role or is something you feel uncomfortable about answering, then it may well be inappropriate, according to Redshaw.
+As a general rule of thumb, if the question is about your personal life, unconnected with the role, or is something you feel uncomfortable about answering, then it may well be inappropriate, according to Redshaw.
 “Ask yourself: ‘Is this information needed to assess my ability to do the job?” she said.

 All of these questions, for example, would be classed as inappropriate and potentially discriminatory: